ghostedsoul01/Circular-Progressbar/README.md

 # Circular Progress Bar

 This project demonstrates a simple circular progress bar implemented using HTML, CSS, and JavaScript.
-The progress bar updates dynamically based on the input range value.
+The progress bar updates dynamically based on the input range value .

 ## Preview
 ![preview](https://github.com/withaarzoo/Circular-Progressbar/assets/59678435/6a118220-eb4f-47ec-af86-a7d71fc67771)